m0lentum/molentum.github.io/_drafts/starframe-1-architecture.md

 A level editor doesn't need to know anything about physics, nor does an input manager or a sound system, and so on.
 As such, it doesn't make much sense to talk about the overall architecture of an engine – most of these pieces hardly need to fit together at all.
 However, there is one point where almost everything is connected, and that is the **game object**, also known as the **entity**.
-I'll speak about game objects here to separate this more general concept from the entities found in the Entity-Component-System architecture.
+I'll speak about game objects here to separate this concept from the specific idea of an Entity in the Entity-Component-System model.

 Game objects are another thing whose definition is quite hard to nail down.
 If you'll forgive the hand-waving, they're _things_ that exist in a game world in a similar, but not quite the same, way to real objects in the real world.
-Things with a distinct identity (in the metaphysical sense, not the mathematical).
+Things with a purpose and an identity (in the metaphysical sense, not the mathematical).

 In order to have any purpose or behavior, game objects need to have some data associated with them.
 These associations can be implemented in many ways, and any tool or system